apocalyptech/exordium/docs/apache_deployment_howto.rst

 Requirements
 ------------

-I have a CentOS 7 server which runs Apache and MySQL (well, MariaDB) which serves a variety of web-based applications (mostly PHP-based), primarily for my own personal use.
+I have a Rocky 8 server which runs Apache and MariaDB which serves a variety of web-based applications (mostly PHP-based), primarily for my own personal use.
 Apache is already set up to handle user authentication itself, via Apache's native ``Auth*`` configuration